Close

 Long-Term National Visas (Type D)

-Family reunion visas reunite family members with Belgian residents or EU citizens, while research visas support academic professionals and scientists conducting research activities.
+Family reunion visas reunite family members with Belgian residents or EU citizens, with spouses, partners, and children eligible to use this procedure.
+Long-stay visas also accommodate researchers, Fulbright recipients, seasonal workers, and missionaries.

 Transit Visas (Type A)